SEB-Core/mongoose-recipes/README.md

 }
 ```

-We'll use Mongoose's built in `connect` method to establish our connection then console log the success.
-In the catch block, we'l simply console.log any errors that occur.
+You'll use Mongoose's built in `connect` method to establish your connection and then `console.log` the success.
+In the catch block, you'll simply `console.error` any errors that occur.

 ```js
 const connect = async () => {